howhowcan/Route_Configuration/README.md

 2. Example of Ryu SDN
     2.1 After Task 1 was done, go to terminal A and change the directory:
     `cd ./Route_Configuration/src/`
-    2.2 Run SimpleTopo.py: `sudo mn --custom SimpleTopo.py --topo topo --link tc --controller remote`
+    2.2 Run `SimpleTopo.py`: `sudo mn --custom SimpleTopo.py --topo topo --link tc --controller remote`
     2.3 Open another terminal connecting to the same container (call it terminal B)
     2.4 Change the directory: `cd ./Route_Configuration/src/`
-    2.5 Run SimpleController.py: `sudo ryu-manager SimpleController.py --observe-links`
+    2.5 Run `SimpleController.py`: `sudo ryu-manager SimpleController.py --observe-links`
     2.6 Go to terminal A and use `mininet> exit` to leave CLI mode
     2.7 Go to terminal B and use `ctrl+z` to leave the controller
     2.8 Use `sudo mn -c` to clean the data
 3. Mininet Topology
-    3.1 Go to terminal A and enter the command `cp SimpleTopo.py topo.py` to duplicate the example code SimpleTopo.py and name it topo.py
+    3.1 Go to terminal A and enter the command `cp SimpleTopo.py topo.py` to duplicate the example code `SimpleTopo.py` and name it `topo.py`
-    3.2 Use `vim topo.py` to modify topo.py by adding some constraints and save the change
+    3.2 Use `vim topo.py` to modify `topo.py` by adding some constraints and save the change
-    3.3 Run the topo.py: `sudo mn --custom topo.py --topo topo --link tc --controller remote`
+    3.3 Run `topo.py`: `sudo mn --custom topo.py --topo topo --link tc --controller remote`
-    3.4 Go to terminal B and run the SimpleController.py: `sudo ryu-manager SimpleController.py --observe-links`
+    3.4 Go to terminal B and run `SimpleController.py`: `sudo ryu-manager SimpleController.py --observe-links`
     3.5 Go to terminal A and use `mininet> exit` to leave CLI mode
     3.6 Go to terminal B and use `ctrl+z` to leave the controller
     3.7 Use `sudo mn -c` to clean the data
 4. Ryu Controller
-    4.1 Go to terminal B and trace the code SimpleController.py: `vim SimpleController.py`
+    4.1 Go to terminal B and trace the code `SimpleController.py`: `vim SimpleController.py`
-    4.2 After figuring out the meaning of the code, duplicate the example code SimpleController.py and name it controller.py:
+    4.2 After figuring out the meaning of the code, duplicate the example code `SimpleController.py` and name it `controller.py`:
 `cp SimpleController.py controller.py`
-    4.3 Modify controller.py according to the fowarding rules in the slide:
+    4.3 Modify `controller.py` according to the fowarding rules in the slide:
 `vim controller.py`
 5. Measurement
-    5.1 Go to terminal A and run topo.py:
+    5.1 Go to terminal A and run `topo.py`:
 `sudo mn --custom topo.py --topo topo --link tc --controller remote`
-    5.2 Go to terminal B and run SimpleController.py:
+    5.2 Go to terminal B and run `SimpleController.py`:
 `sudo ryu-manager SimpleController.py --observe-links`
     5.3 Go to terminal A and input the iperf commands:
 `mininet> h1 iperf -s -u -i 1 –p 5566 > ./out/result1 &`